Last Updated: March 28, 2026

 Average Size & Lifespan

-Males typically reach about 2 to 2.5 inches (5 to 6 cm) in captivity, while females max out around 1.5 to 1.6 inches (3.5 to 4 cm).
+Males reach about 2 to 2.5 inches (5 to 6 cm) in captivity, while females max out around 1.5 to 1.6 inches (3.5 to 4 cm).
 This makes the Three-Stripe Apisto one of the more compact Apistogramma species, and it’s genuinely small enough to consider for a 20-gallon planted tank without feeling like you’re cramping the fish.

 With proper care, Three-Stripe Apistos live 3 to 5 years.
 Their preference for cooler water may actually contribute to a slightly longer lifespan compared to warm-water species, as lower metabolic rates are associated with longevity in many fish.
 As always, consistent water quality and a protein-rich diet are the foundations of a long, healthy life.